podaac/hitide-profile/CONTRIBUTING.md

-# Contributing to TIG
+# Contributing to HiTIDE Profile

-Thank you for contributing to TIG!
+Thank you for contributing to HiTIDE Profile!

 ### Table of Contents